-- ★3 Group A Accounting electives (See Note 5) - ★3 Group B Accounting electives (See Note 5) - \star 6 either from Group A or B Accounting electives (See Note 5) - ★18 in free electives (See Note 1) - Notes (1) See §64.1.4. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
+- (1) See §64.1.4. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
 Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - (4) May be taken either in Year Two, (Winter Term) or Year Three. - (5) a.
-Group A electives include ACCTG 418, 437 (or MIS 437), 456, 467, 468 and 488. - b.
-Group B electives include ACCTG 416, 426, 432, 433, 435, (or MIS 435), 436, 442, 462 and 489. - c.
-ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information Systems. - d.
 Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses for the applicable accounting organization.
-See §62.1.6 for contact information for the Accounting organizations. - e.
+See §62.1.6 for contact information for the Accounting organizations. - b.
 While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.